2lenet/CruditBundle/README.md

 Crudit is a standard RAD specification to create business applications.
 These application are naively composed by crud screen assembled by a layout and linked together.

-There is a lot of tools to génerate such screen in multiple technology.
-But each techno redefine some vocabulary, redevelop some concept and design.
+There is a lot of tools to generate such screen in multiple technologies.
+But each techno redefines some vocabulary, redevelops some concept and design.
 Maybe some reflexion could be mutualized.

-The first objective is to define some standard format to optimise developpement effort for each part of such a complex system.
+The first objective is to define some standard format to optimise development effort for each part of such a complex system.

-These standard is techno agnostic.
+These standards are techno agnostic.

-First we define two main part.
+First we define two main parts.

 ## Frontend

 This part it the visible part of the application.
-It can be an single page app in Vue, Angular or React but it could also be a simple classic template system in php or twig.
+It can be a single page app in Vue, Angular or React but it could also be a simple and classic template system in PHP or Twig.

-The frontend recieve two sort of data.
+The frontend recieves two sorts of data.
 - parameters data ( UI config, layout, menu entry, etc...)
 - business data ( customer, invoice, prices, products, etc... )

-these two sort of data are provided in an standardised way ( the format is defined by castor but the serialisation model is free ( json, direct data, xml))
+these two sorts of data are provided in a standardised way ( the format is defined by castor but the serialisation model is free ( json, direct data, xml))

 ## Backend

-This part is responsible to provide the business data and config to manager the way these data should be managed by the user.
+This part is responsible for providing the business data, configuring the manager and how this data should be managed by the user.

-The backend could be dispatched in many micro service each responsible for a small part of the application.
+The backend could be dispatched in many micro services each responsible for a small part of the application.

-For exemple we could build an single CRM / ERP app with part of the interface handled by a CRM micro service and the other by an ERP one.
+For example, we could build a single CRM / ERP app with part of the interface handled by a CRM micro service and the other by an ERP one.

 The system have to respect the separation on concern needed by the business rules.